nauvalafif/Warp-firmware/README.md

 ![img_2.png](img_2.png)

 ## 7. Future Plan
-I plan to do more research on how to read message from BLE particulary on the interrupt and SPI.
+I plan to do more research on how to read message from BLE particularly on the interrupt and SPI.
 If I am still not succeded, for the demonstration I plan to utilise J-Link RTT Client to write the message to the display.